Ingenious-02/nitpy-cohort-1/README.md

-# nitpy-cohort-1
-NitHub University of Lagos Python Course Cohort 1.

-My name is Ibraheem.
-This is a repository for my NITPY course and project.

-Certainly!
-Below is a comprehensive documentation for the Hangman game, covering its concept, structure, user input, variables, data types, functions, error handling, user input validation, and other necessary details.

-# Hangman Game Documentation
+# Hangman Game

+# Documentation

 ## Game Concept and Structure

-**Hangman** is a classic word-guessing game where one player thinks of a word, and the other player tries to guess it by suggesting letters one at a time.
+The **Hangman** is a classic word-guessing game where one player thinks of a word, and the other player tries to guess it by suggesting letters one at a time.
 The player has a limited number of attempts to guess the word correctly.
 For each incorrect guess, a part of a "hangman" figure is drawn.
 The player wins if they guess the word before the hangman figure is completed or loses if they run out of attempts.

 ### Game Structure